- The Best Cat Treats

 Whether you want crunchy, semi-moist, soft, or wet treats will depend on your cat.
 If you are looking for the best treats for kittens or senior cats, then you may want soft cat treats that are easier to chew, while an adult cat may want something with more crunch.
 Crunchy treats are great for cleaning your cat’s teeth, but you should ensure that they are not too tough to chew.

 Some cat treats specify that they can help with specific problems or can enrich your cat’s health and wellbeing in a certain way.
 The most common claim is that they help with oral hygiene.
 If you are looking specifically for cat dental treats, then ensure that you choose one that is approved by the Veterinary Oral Health Council.
 If you are looking for a treat to help fill the gaps in your cat’s vitamin or mineral intake, then you should get advice from your vet and choose healthy cat treats that meet their recommendations.

-There are numerous different types of cat treats available from crunchy kibble style treats to sauces that can be poured into a bowl or over food.
+There are numerous different types of cat snacks available, from crunchy kibble style treats to sauces that can be poured into a bowl or over food.
 The type you choose will depend on your cat's preference, eating habits, age, size, and the main purpose of buying the treats.
-The main type of treats available include:
+The main types of treats available include:

 - Soft treats

 These are much easier to chew but care needs to be taken on the size you choose to ensure they cannot be swallowed whole.